 Schuylerville is a very small village located in the state of New York.
 With a population of 1,374 people and two constituent neighborhoods, Schuylerville is the 661st largest community in New York.
-Much of the housing stock in Schuylerville was built prior to World War II, making it one of the older and more historic villages in the country.
+Schuylerville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Schuylerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Schuylerville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Schuylerville are a mix of both white- and blue-collar jobs.
 Overall, Schuylerville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Schuylerville who work in office and administrative support (13.27%), food service (9.86%), and management occupations (9.36%).
+There are especially a lot of people living in Schuylerville who work in office and administrative support (15.60%), management occupations (9.31%), and food service (7.73%).

-The education level of Schuylerville citizens is a little higher than the average for US cities and towns: 24.22% of adults in Schuylerville have at least a bachelor's degree.
+The citizens of Schuylerville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.81% of adults in Schuylerville having a bachelor's degree or advanced degree.

 The people who call Schuylerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schuylerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Schuylerville include Italian, German, French , and English.
+Important ancestries of people in Schuylerville include Italian, German, English, and French .